 The Steps to Tjenya Camp site [9km]

-The next part of the walk is one of the nicest, with the track following the creek fairly closely.
+The next part of the Tabletop Track is one of the nicest, with the track following the creek fairly closely.
 The trail markers are always a fair distance from the creek – you can see from the debris wrapped around one of the posts how high the water must get in the wet season!

 There’s plenty of rock pools that almost compel you to stop and have a quick dip – and the day is getting gradually warmer (the temperatures reaches around 32 degrees Celsius by mid afternoon).

-After two kilometres the trail leaves the creek and goes up over a very small ridge (I lose the track here for a short time) before following another bigger creek downstream.
+After two kilometres the Tabletop Track leaves the creek and goes up over a very small ridge (I lose the track here for a short time) before following another bigger creek downstream.
 After another 2km the track crosses the flowing creek: this is the only river crossing so far where I need to remove shoes.
 Just downstream is Wangi Falls, accessible by car and a popular tourist spot.

 The next bit is not much fun.
-I’ve walked exactly 20km since leaving Florence Falls, it’s getting pretty warm… and the track now heads straight up a rocky ridge.
+I’ve walked exactly 20km since leaving Florence Falls, it’s getting pretty warm… and the Tabletop Track now heads straight up a rocky ridge.
 And back down.
-It’s only about 80m (vertical ascent/descent) but feels like more with a heavy pack.
+It’s only about 80m (vertical ascent/descent) but feels like more with a heavy pack in hot weather.
 For the first time there are views out to the west.
 Not that there is much to see.

 Then it’s back down into another valley – this time crossing a nice creek and small waterfall – before heading back another steep ridge…

 On this last ridge I manage to get a weak phone signal (I only noticed as my phone starting pinging as it received a few emails).
 By standing on a rock and pointing my iPhone skywards I managed to get onto the Litchfield National Park Web site – the status is still that the anticipated opening of the Tabletop Track is the following day.